-How powerful it felt to drive a Jaguar XJR-8 back in 1987 World Sportscar Championship?
+How Powerful it Felt to Drive a Jaguar XJR-8 Back in 1987?

 Jaguar XJR-8 is one of the most successful race cars in Jaguar’s motorsport history.
 It was in use for just one victorious season – 1987 – but what a season it was!
 With eight wins in ten rounds of the 1987 World Sportscar Championship, we can say confidently sat that this fabulous machine was a dominating force at the time.
 And although it provided both the driver and team titles for its owners, one major victory was missing – 24 hours of Le Mans.
 Its successor, the beastly Jaguar XJR-9 did succeed in winning the Le Mans race next year already, and it did so after 30 long years of waiting.

 The XJR-8 came with bigger and more powerful engine